scott-guthridge/pylibvna/docs/source/cal-model.rst

 The calibration solver class types takes *rows* and *columns* parameters giving the dimensions of the calibration.
 The *rows* parameter is the number of VNA ports that detect signal; the *columns* parameter is the number of VNA ports that transmit signal.
-Normally, all VNA ports both transmit and receive signal, thus both parameters are simply the number of VNA ports.
+Ideally, all VNA ports both transmit and receive signal, thus both parameters are simply the number of VNA ports.
 But many vector network analyzers measure only :math:`S_{11}` and :math:`S_{21}`, or :math:`S_{11}` and :math:`S_{12}`.
 The calibration